robocomp/grasping/components/objectPoseEstimation/README.md

 python3 src/objectPoseEstimation.py etc/config
 ```

+__Note :__ Visualizations of the estimated poses for both DNNs will be saved to `./output/` directory.

 ## Pose Return Description

 The estimated poses are returned as a sequence of type `ObjectPose`, named `PoseType`.
 The data type definition goes as follows :